 - The CMU Committee Interview and Committee Letter process.

-- Access the most recent ppt slides and zoom recording (passcode for zoom: 9eJNiG=0).
+- Access the most recent ppt slides from the Fall 2021 info session.

-At the end of the fall semester, the HPP hosts a two-part application information workshop to review the many facets of applying to graduate programs in the health sciences.
-The target audience includes any current student or alumni who plans on applying to graduate health professions programs in the following year.
+In the latter half of the fall semester, the HPP hosts a two-part application information workshop to review the many facets of applying to professional programs in the health sciences.
+The target audience includes any current student or alumn who plans on applying to graduate health professions programs in the following year.
 Topics discussed include:

 - Evaluating the strength of your application